Partial Distribution Matching via Partial Wasserstein Adversarial Networks: Introduction

 In summary, the contributions of this work are: \begin{itemize}[leftmargin=4mm] \item[-] Theoretically, we derive the Kantorovich-Rubinstein (KR) duality of the partial Wasserstein-1 (PW) discrepancy.
 We further study its differentiability and present a qualitative description of the solution to the KR dual form. \item[-] Based on the theoretical results, we propose a novel algorithm, called Partial Wasserstein Adversarial Network (PWAN), for partial distribution matching (PDM).
 PWAN approximates distance-type or mass-type PW divergences by neural networks, thus it can be efficiently trained using gradient descent.
+We further extend PWAN to its mini-batch form, which does not introduce mini-batch errors.
 Notably, PWAN is a generalization of the well-known Wasserstein GAN. \item[-] We apply PWAN to point set registration, where we partially align discrete distributions representing point sets in 3D space.
-We evaluate PWAN on both non-rigid and rigid point set registration tasks, and show that PWAN exhibits strong robustness against outliers, and can register point sets accurately even when they are dominated by noise points or are only partially overlapped. \item[-] We apply PWAN to partial domain adaptation, where we align the test feature distribution to a fraction of the training feature distribution .
-We evaluate PWAN on four benchmark datasets, and show that it can effectively avoid biased results even with high outlier ratio. \end{itemize}
+We evaluate PWAN on both non-rigid and rigid point set registration tasks, and show that PWAN exhibits strong robustness against outliers, and can register point sets accurately even when they are dominated by noise points or are only partially overlapped. \item[-] We apply the mini-batch version PWAN to partial domain adaptation, where we align the source domain to a fraction of the reference domain.
+By exploiting the assumption of the clean source domain, we obtain a simplified PWAN formulation, which generalizes the classic adversarial closed-set domain adaptation methods.
+We evaluate our approach on four benchmark datasets, and show that it can effectively align domains even with a high outlier ratio. \end{itemize}

 The rest of this work is organized as follows: Sec.~\ref{Sec_related} reviews some related works.
 Sec.~\ref{Sec_Preliminaries} recalls the definitions of PW divergences which are the major tools used in PWAN.
 Sec.~\ref{Sec_proposed_method} derives the formulation of PWAN, and provides a concrete training algorithm.
 Some connections between PWAN and WGAN are also discussed.
 Sec.~\ref{Sec_application_1} applies PWAN to point set registration, and Sec.~\ref{Sec_application_2} applies PWAN to partial domain adaptation.
 Sec.~\ref{Sec_conclusion} finally draws some conclusions.